IndrajeetPatil/dotInternals/README.md

 The goal of `{dotInternals}` is to set apart names of internal functions from the ones exported by adding a dot (`.`) in front of their name.
-The package automates this task in a scalable manner, which comes in handy for large legacy projects with tons of internal functions.
+The package automates this task in a scalable manner, and can be a nifty tool for large legacy projects with tons of internal functions.

 Having a separate naming pattern for exported versus non-exported functions brings clarity to both users and developers about the public API of the package.

+You need to run this function in the **package root directory**.
+There is also RStudio addin that you can use.

+**Note**: This will not work if you have already run `devtools::load_all()`/`pkgload::load_all()`.

-For example, here are how functions can be renamed depending on whether they are exported or not:
+Here is how functions will be renamed depending on whether they are exported or not:

 - For **exported functions**, names will not be changed: